astrohart/MFR/MFR.Settings.Configuration.Providers.Tests/README.md

 ##### Summary

-Path to a sample projectFileRenamerConfiguration file.
+Path to a sample configuration file.

 <a name='M-MFR-Settings-Configuration-Providers-Tests-ConfigurationProviderTests-Test_Load_Works'></a>
 ### Test_Load_Works() `method`